 The rest of this paper is devoted to our work on Question~\ref{question20240911a} which is motivated partly by our discussion in~\ref{cor20230918a} and partly by the fact that $E^*\cong \syz^2\left(\Tr E\right)$, where the latter is directly related to our work in the previous sections.
-Our main goal in this section is to prove Theorem~\ref{g} which introduces a large class of artinian local rings satisfying the equality $\m E^*=0$ in Question~\ref{question20240911a}.
-We provide two different proofs for this theorem: one that uses the notion of Eliahou-Kervaire resolution, and another one that is a combinatorial proof which uses Macaulay inverse systems and may be of independent interest.
-We start this section with the following discussion.
+The main results of this section are summarized in Proposition~\ref{g} and Theorem~\ref{42new}.

 \begin{para} Assume that $R$ is artinian with $\ell\ell(R)=n+1$, for some integer $n\geq 1$.
 Then, $R$ is Gorenstein if and only if $\fm^{n}E^*\neq 0$.
 In fact, if $R$ is Gorenstein, then $E \cong R$ and hence, $\fm^n E^* \cong \fm^n \neq 0$.
 For the converse, if $\fm^n E^* \neq 0$, then there exists $\alpha \in E^*$ such that $\fm^n \im \alpha \neq 0$.
 The condition $\fm^{n+1} = 0$ forces $\alpha$ to be surjective, and therefore $R$ is a direct summand of $E$.
 Hence, $R$ is Gorenstein. \end{para}